- Medicines to Reduce Breast Cancer Risk

 Aromatase inhibitors seem much less likely to cause serious blood clots.
 Based on the studies done so far, they do not seem to raise the risk of cancer of the uterus, like tamoxifen and raloxifene do.

 Because these drugs have been available for a shorter period of time, less is known about other possible long-term effects they may have, such as on the risk of heart disease.
 Future research will help define these effects.

 Are aromatase inhibitors approved for use in reducing breast cancer risk?

 Other studies are looking at the effect of aromatase inhibitors on breast cancer risk.
 The British IBIS-II study is comparing anastrozole to placebo for 5 years in 6,000 post-menopausal women who are at increased risk of breast cancer.
-Results are expected in 2012.
+Recruiting for the study was completed in January 2012.
+Women will take the drug for 5 years, so it will be some time before results are available.
 Smaller studies are also being done with letrozole.

 Aromatase inhibitors to reduce breast cancer risk: More research is needed

 Like raloxifene, aromatase inhibitors may someday prove to be as good as or even better than tamoxifen in reducing breast cancer risk, but more study results will be needed to show this.
 Much less is known about the possible long-term effects of these drugs.
 Even if they are shown to reduce risk, each woman and her doctor will still need to weigh the possible benefits and risks when deciding if one of them is right for her.